Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 In terms of disputes, work can include Employment Tribunal claims relating to discrimination, unfair dismissal, equal pay or employee status.
 It can also include litigation before the higher courts relating to team moves or restrictive covenant.
 Firms are also recognised for their advisory work on matters such as TUPE, redundancies, gig-economy matters, senior executive issues and policy and HR training.
 We also recognise firms for their employment work in the context of corporate transactions, however this work is viewed less favourably.

-Outside of London, firms can include work for both employers and employees/workers.
-In London, firms are ranked in separate subtables covering work for Employers, Employees & Trade Unions, and Senior Executives.
+In London, firms are ranked in separate tables covering work for Employers, Employees & Trade Unions, and Senior Executives.
 The Senior Executive table covers advice for all-types of employed senior professionals (including those working in the financial services industry, senior doctors and head teachers).
 The Employee & Trade Union table is focused on work for more junior employees, as well as actions brought by employees in conjunction with Trade Unions.

 In London we have specific tables that recognise firms and individuals for their expertise acting for third sector employers and healthcare providers (both NHS and private), as well as for their employer-side industrial relations work.
+We also have a table that recognises the expertise of firms and lawyers who excel at advising employers in connection with High Court Litigation.

 Related sections: Employee Share Schemes & Incentives; Pensions, Partnership